 There is a 50% discount for students and accompanying persons.

-We will provide facilities for teleconferencing and have special fee (50 % discount from any applicable costs) for “distance participants” but we would like to invite people for in person participation rather than video-conferencing.
+We will provide facilities for teleconferencing and have a special fee (50% discount for any applicable costs) for “distance participants” but we would like to invite people to participate in person rather than video-conferencing.

 special thematic session titled Bedrock and Alluvial: Primary and Secondary Raw